panishab/DataScienceProjects/Direct Marketing Strategy/Description.md

 Database of 13 million donors, managing to represent donors and non- donors equally.

 ## Process
-Data cleaning, data transformation, data exploration, and data visualization techniques was used to analyze the data.
-Tested classification models, including Logistic Regression, Decision Tree, Ada Boost, and Random Forest.
-Calculated net profit based on a 5.1% response rate.
-Presented results, performance measures, and cost-effectiveness recommendations.
+Data cleaning, data transformation, data exploration, and data visualization techniques was used to analyze the data./br Tested classification models, including Logistic Regression, Decision Tree, Ada Boost, and Random Forest./br Calculated net profit based on a 5.1% response rate.
+Presented results, performance measures, and cost-effectiveness recommendations./br
-Maximized average donations and response rates while taking into account mailing costs and personalized incentives to maximize net profit.
+Maximized average donations and response rates while taking into account mailing costs and personalized incentives to maximize net profit./br
 ## Findings
 Identified the best-performing model as Logistic Regression.